Don't forget to visit our videos on YouTube, where you can see all our dogs and puppies on the go.... See the top of our HOME page for the links.

 IMPORTANT - GOOD TO KNOW:

-Often we don't advertise our new-born puppies, as they are already reserved to people who are on our "Preferred or Guaranteed Waiting List".
+Often we don't advertise our new-born puppies, as they are already reserved for people who are on our waiting lists".

 Please, call us at 905-384-1865 for more information.